awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces.md

 With Amazon WorkSpaces, you pay only for what you use\.
 You are charged based on the bundle and the number of WorkSpaces that you launch\.
 The pricing for Amazon WorkSpaces includes the use of Simple AD and AD Connector but not the use of AWS Managed Microsoft AD\.

 Amazon WorkSpaces provides monthly or hourly billing for WorkSpaces\.
 With monthly billing, you pay a fixed fee for unlimited usage, which is best for users who use their WorkSpaces full time\.
 With hourly billing, you pay a small fixed monthly fee per WorkSpace, plus a low hourly rate for each hour the WorkSpace is running\.
 For more information, see [Amazon WorkSpaces Pricing](https://aws.amazon.com/workspaces/pricing/)\.

+For information about supported regions, see [Amazon WorkSpaces Pricing](https://aws.amazon.com/workspaces/pricing/)\.

 ## How to Get Started<a name="how-to-start"></a>